 \section{Abstract}

-Graph neural networks (GNNs) have been extensively used for many domains where data are represented as graphs, including social networks, recommender systems, biology, chemistry, etc. Recently, the expressive power of GNNs has drawn much interest.
-It has been shown that, despite the promising empirical results achieved by GNNs for many applications, there are some limitations in GNNs that hinder their performance for some tasks.
-For example, since GNNs update node features mainly based on local information, they have limited expressive power in capturing long-range dependencies among nodes in graphs.
-To address some of the limitations of GNNs, several recent works started to explore augmenting GNNs with memory for improving their expressive power in the relevant tasks.
-In this paper, we provide a comprehensive review of the existing literature of memory-augmented GNNs.
-We review these works through the lens of psychology and neuroscience, which has established multiple memory systems and mechanisms in biological brains.
-We propose a taxonomy of the memory GNN works, as well as a set of criteria for comparing the memory mechanisms.
+We provide a comprehensive review of the existing literature on memory-augmented GNNs.
+We review these works through the lens of psychology and neuroscience, which has several established theories on how multiple memory systems and mechanisms operate in biological brains.
+We propose a taxonomy of memory-augmented GNNs and a set of criteria for comparing their memory mechanisms.
 We also provide critical discussions on the limitations of these works.
 Finally, we discuss the challenges and future directions for this area.

 \begin{IEEEImpStatement} Memory-augmentation of graph neural networks is an emerging research field in the deep graph learning community.
-These augmentations can enhance GNNs' capabilities for structured representation learning and relational reasoning tasks, such as human-object interaction prediction, question answering, and algorithm reasoning, etc. This paper provides a systematic review of the existing works in this field from the perspective of neuroscience and psychology.
-As the first review of memory GNNs, we identify the open challenges in this field and shed light on the promising directions for future work.
-By providing a neuroscience perspective, our work will also help facilitate novel brain-inspired memory model designs to advance graph neural networks for various domains. \end{IEEEImpStatement}
+These augmentations can enhance GNNs' capabilities for structured representation learning and relational reasoning tasks, such as human-object interaction prediction, question answering, algorithmic reasoning, etc. This paper provides the first systematic review of memory-augmented GNNs from the perspective of neuroscience and psychology.
+We identify the open challenges in this field and shed light on the promising directions for future work.
+Our work will help facilitate novel brain-inspired designs to advance graph neural networks for various domains. \end{IEEEImpStatement}